-In the colonial ere, the figure of the adversary was recognizable despite the deep ambivalence associated with it; the very same figure of the colonizer who was at once the bearer of modernity but could also be cast as the source of repression, had a fundamental bearing on the way the past-present relationship came to be understood and also on the very nature of modernism that gets configured.
+In the colonial era, the figure of the adversary was recognisable despite the deep ambivalence associated with it; the very same figure of the colonizer who was at once the bearer of modernity but could also be cast as the source of repression, had a fundamental bearing on the way the past-present relationship came to be understood and also on the very nature of modernism that gets configured.
 When E B Havel took over as the Principal of the Government College of Art in Calcutta, his decision to replace the art collection that consisted primarily of Neoclassical European art by the Mughal and Pahari miniatures in 1904 met with resistance from some of the local students.
 Prior to 1947, it was easy to locate this adversary in the colonial regime and allied figures of authority and institutional sites.

 The attainment of political sovereignty heralded a new way of imagining the present, free of colonial authority.
-But the loss of this adversarial figure of the colonizer also left a lacuna in the cultural imaginary only to be filled in by the emerging nation state.
+But the loss of this adversarial figure of the coloniser also left a lacuna in the cultural imaginary only to be filled in by the emerging nation state.
 Promising art patronage, the benign national state took artists under its fold and assumed their allegiance to nation building.
-It was a period of intense institutionalization of art that saw the making of the national museum in New Delhi and the gradual inception of the state Fine Arts institutions or the Lalit Kala Academies in Delhi and other states.
+It was a period of intense institutionalisation of art that saw the making of the national museum in New Delhi and the gradual inception of the state Fine Arts institutions or the Lalit Kala Academies in Delhi and other states.

 The first modern art group that forms during this period is known as the Bombay Progressives, who set a new agenda by forming an artist collective that comprised members from diverse social backgrounds.
 Perhaps herein lies the paradox of the internationalism of the Bombay Progressives that attended the coming into being of the Indian nation state.
 Far from the early nationalist flight into tradition or the past to forge a new modern language, the young Bombay artists wished to experience their contemporaneity in the city that was itself a strange amalgamation of rural and urban regions and peopled by diverse communities.
 As young artists from a young nation, they were filled with the desire to relocate themselves away from India and seek a studio in the western metropolis.
 Such a move was a sign of confidence of a young nation keen to take on the west as an equal under the sign of universalism.
 That Paris became the inevitable choice for relocation fell in line with the occidental orientations of the group - Paris was the universal haven not only for young modernists like F N Souza, Akbar Padamsee and S H Raza, from an emerging nation but also for fellow artists from other parts of the European and non European worlds.